rileyjmurray/sageopt/docs/source/examples/examples.rst

    \end{align*}

-It is straightforward to compute a tight bound on the problem's optimal objective, however solution recovery is difficult.
+It's straightforward to compute a tight bound on the problem's optimal objective using Sageopt, however the equality constraint makes solution recovery default.
 Thus we show this problem in two forms: once with the equality constraint, and once where the inequality constraint is used to *define* a value of :math:`P` (which we can then substitute into the rest of the formulation).
 First we show the case with the equality constraint. ::

    import sageopt as so